Meth Addiction Treatment

 An inpatient program may be a better option if the individual has engaged in chronic, long-term meth abuse and suffers from the most severe of withdrawal symptoms.
 This could cause a person to relapse and fall into the old cycle of drug abuse if he or she is not in a stable environment.
 Inpatient rehabs provide a safe place free of temptations or triggers, where people can regain control over their lives without the risk of relapse.
 These programs usually last between 30 and 90 days depending on the needs of each person.

-On the other hand, an outpatient rehabilitation program may be the best option for someone who has a weaker addiction or simply has obligations that he or she can’t leave.
+On the other hand, an outpatient rehabilitation program may be an option for someone who has a weaker addiction or simply has obligations that they can’t leave.
 Outpatient programs are part-time, allowing the recovering user to keep going to work or school during the day.
 These typically require 10 to 12 hours a week spent at a local treatment center for detox and counseling.

 Questions about treatment?